bySharkster/temp-turbo-default/README.md

 ## Testing

-To run tests for the Next.js application:
+To run tests for the Digital Sunsets application:

-1. **Navigate to the Next.js app directory**:
+1. **Navigate to the Digital Sunsets app directory**:
     ```sh
-    cd apps/next-app
+    cd apps/web-app
     ```

 2. **Run the test command**: